-B. Drug Prohibitions: Public Safety Personnel may NOT report for duty or stay on duty while using any illegal drug(s), or controlled substance(s), except when said controlled substance has been prescribed by a physician and does not interfere with one's ability to perform the functions of his or her position in a satisfactory manner.
+B. Drug Prohibitions: Public Safety Personnel may NOT report for duty or stay on duty while using any illegal drug(s), or controlled substance(s), except when said controlled substance has been prescribed by a physician and does not interfere with one's ability to perform the functions of their position in a satisfactory manner.

-Public Safety Personnel shall not report for or stay on duty if he/she has tested positive for illegal drugs and/or a controlled substance.
+Public Safety Personnel shall not report for or stay on duty if they have tested positive for illegal drugs and/or a controlled substance.